ckormanyos/extended_complex/README.md

 The colorful image below depicts an RGB phase-plot of the complex-valued Riemann-Zeta function.
 It includes the region of the the first $7$ non-trivial zeros of the Riemann-Zeta function that are calculated to high precision in this example.
+This phase-plot has been computed with a separate program not present in this repository.

-The positions of the zeros can easily be recognized in the right-hand side of the picture at positive values of the complex part of the argument.
-Each zero can be located where its corresponding cureved bar have its rounded endpoint.
+The positions of the zeros can easily be recognized on the critical line in the right-hand side of the picture at positive values of the complex part of the argument.
+Each zero can be located where its corresponding, slightly curved-up bar has its rounded endpoint.
-This phase-plot has been computed with standard double-precision using a separate program - not present in this repository.

 ![](./images/basic_flat_zeta.png)